 Jason A. Engel is a registered patent attorney with an undergraduate degree in electrical engineering.
-He concentrates his practice on the litigation of intellectual property matters with a focus on patent litigation.
-He has substantial experience in federal district courts across the country and with Section 337 investigations in the U.S. International Trade Commission.
+He concentrates his practice on the litigation of intellectual property matters with a focus on patent litigation and patent office litigation.
+He has substantial experience before the Patent Trial and Appeal Board, in federal district courts across the country, and with Section 337 investigations in the U.S. International Trade Commission.

 Mr. Engel is experienced in all aspects of litigation, including discovery, motion practice, claim construction, and trial practice.
 He has conducted examination of witnesses at trial, argued motions, and taken and defended depositions of fact and expert witnesses.
 He is familiar with the Patent Local Rules for the Northern District of Illinois, the Northern District of California, the District of New Jersey, and the Eastern and Southern Districts of Texas.